 As you prepare to participate in this year's Parent and Family Orientation program, we hope that the questions and answers below will be of use to you.

-Please review this document carefully before you call the Advising and Testing Center.
+Please review this document carefully before you call the Office of New Student Orientation.
 Parents and family members will be referred to as guests herein.

 Is it mandatory to attend the Parent and Family Orientation?

 No. The Parent and Family Orientation Program is an optional program for all guests.
 The student program, however, is mandatory for all incoming students regardless of the admittance category.